wazo-platform/wazo-platform.org/content/blog/sprint-review-2216.md

 - **Provisioning**: Migrated service and all its plugins to python3.
 The plugins are published to a new folder to avoid conflicts with the old python2 ones.

 ## Technical Features
 - **Chats**: Changes in the way chats are stored, only a single room will ever be created and used by participant pairs.
+This change improves developper experience and allows removal of logic in custom applications.

 ## Ongoing Features
 - **New user API**: We are working on a new high level API endpoint to create a user and all of its related resources (user, line, extension, voicemail, incoming call) in a single HTTP request.